statzenthusiast921/ATP_Analysis/README.md

 ### Data

-The data used for this analysis was taken from this Kaggle page: [thetvdb.com](https://www.kaggle.com/datasets/sijovm/atpdata/data)
+The data used for this analysis was taken from this [Kaggle](https://www.kaggle.com/datasets/sijovm/atpdata/data) page.
+It includes only mens matches from 1968 through 2022.
+Match statistics were not available until 1991.

 ### Challenges